briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     1. _(1)_

-        1. _(a)_ Any taxpayer that has duly requested an automatic extension for filing the taxpayer’s federal income tax return shall automatically receive an extension for the filing of a tax return with the Tax Commissioner under this section.
+        1. _(a)_ Any taxpayer that has duly requested an automatic extension for filing the taxpayer's federal income tax return shall automatically receive an extension for the filing of a tax return with the Tax Commissioner under this section.
 The extended due date of the return shall be the fifteenth day of the tenth month after the last day of the taxable year to which the return relates.

-        2. _(b)_ A taxpayer that has not requested or received a six- month extension for filing the taxpayer’s federal income tax return may request that the Tax Commissioner grant the taxpayer a six-month extension of the date for filing the taxpayer’s municipal income tax return.
-If the Tax Commissioner receives the request on or before the date the municipal income tax return is due, the Tax Commissioner shall grant the taxpayer’s extension request.
+        2. _(b)_ A taxpayer that has not requested or received a six- month extension for filing the taxpayer's federal income tax return may request that the Tax Commissioner grant the taxpayer a six-month extension of the date for filing the taxpayer's municipal income tax return.
+If the Tax Commissioner receives the request on or before the date the municipal income tax return is due, the Tax Commissioner shall grant the taxpayer's extension request.

         3. _(c)_ An extension of time to file under division (D)(1) of this section is not an extension of the time to pay any tax due unless the